Frederick Westlake

-Frederick Westlake (Romsey, Hampshire, 25 February 1840 - London, 12 February 1898) was English pianist and composer.
+Frederick Westlake (25 February 1840 in Romsey, Hampshire – 12 February 1898 in London) was an English pianist and composer.

 Westlake studied at the Royal Academy of Music with W. Macfarren (piano) and G. A. Macfarren (harmony); in 1862 was appointed to the faculty as piano teacher.
 He wrote several Masses, hymns, piano pieces, and a collection of part-songs, Lyra Studentium.

+The composer Hermann Löhr studied piano with Westlake whilst attending the Royal Academy of Music.